rachidzedmia09-glitch/codboost/wp-content/themes/med-express/README.md

 - `content.xml` – base pages, blog post, and taxonomy terms.
 - `widgets.json` – footer widget configuration to mirror the preview site.
 - `customizer.dat` – placeholder Customizer data to ensure a clean import.
-- `elementor/` – Elementor JSON exports for the home, services, pricing, contact, header, and footer layouts.
+- `elementor/` – Elementor JSON exports for the home, services, pricing, contact, header, footer, and brand guide layouts.

 Feel free to modify these files or add additional Elementor templates.
 Any `.json` file added to `demo/elementor/` will be imported automatically and can optionally target a page by including an `assign_to` block or define a Theme Builder location via the `location` key.